Updated: Dec 12, 2022

-Before you launch anything, review your copy and creative, evaluate it against the target market, strategy and goals.
+Before you launch anything, review your copy and creative, and evaluate it against the target market, strategy and goals.
 This will help you avoid picking something just because you like it.
-And always, always, grab a coffee, pause, and triple-check your links, phone number, and URL.
+And always, always, grab a coffee, pause, and triple-check your digital links, phone number, and URL.

 Finally, always measure & optimize!
 If you have any questions or need support in building a campaign, contact us today!